insidelabs/sqltyper/README.md

 updating them.
 If they are, exit with status 0, otherwise exit with status 1.
 Useful for CI or pre-commit hooks.
 Default: `false`.

+`--camel-case`, `-C`

+Column names are converted into camelCase in the returned rows.
+Default:
+`false`.

 `--prettify`, `-p`

 Apply [prettier] to generated TypeScript files. [prettier] must be